Alan Hale (astronomer): Heaven's Gate reaction

 Historically linked to the discovery and first recorded appearance of Hale–Bopp is Heaven's Gate, a religious cult in San Diego led by Marshall Applewhite who preached that an alien spacecraft was following Comet Hale–Bopp.
-The cult members believed that transporting their souls to the spacecraft and evacuating the Earth – which was soon to be "recycled" – would permit them to achieve salvation.
-Applewhite and 38 followers poisoned themselves over three days in March 1997 in the belief this would allow them to pass through "Heaven's Gate" and achieve "the Evolutionary Level Above Human."
-The rationale for taking their lives was (and is, as of this writing) clearly detailed on the group's website which is maintained by surviving cult members.
+The cult members believed that transporting their souls to the spacecraft and evacuating the Earth—which was soon to be "recycled"—would permit them to achieve salvation.
+Applewhite and 38 followers poisoned themselves over three days in March 1997 in the belief this would allow them to pass through "Heaven's Gate" and achieve "the Evolutionary Level Above Human".
+The rationale for taking their lives was (and is, as of this writing) clearly detailed on the group's Web site, which is maintained by surviving cult members.

 When news broke of the Heaven's Gate mass suicides and their relation to Comet Hale–Bopp, Hale's phone "never stopped ringing the entire day."
 Hale did not respond until the next day, when he spoke at a press conference on the subject, only after he had researched details of the incident.

-At the 20th annual convention of the Freedom From Religion Foundation (FFRF) in Tampa, Florida, in 1997 Hale was a featured speaker and discussed the suicides, calling their death pact and other religion-fostered violence "another victory for ignorance and superstition."
+At the 20th annual convention of the Freedom from Religion Foundation (FFRF) in Tampa, Florida, in 1997 Hale was a featured speaker and discussed the suicides, calling their death pact and other religion-fostered violence "another victory for ignorance and superstition."

 Speaking at the Second World Skeptics Congress in Heidelberg, Germany, on July 24, 1998:

 Dr. Hale discussed the scientific significance and popular lore of comets and gave a personal account of his discovery.
 He then lambasted the combination of scientific illiteracy, willful delusions, a radio talk-show's deception about an imaginary spacecraft following the comet, and a cult's bizarre yearnings for ascending to another level of existence that led to the Heaven's Gate mass suicides.

 Hale said that, well before Heaven's Gate, he had told a colleague:

-'We are probably going to have some suicides as a result of this comet.'
+"We are probably going to have some suicides as a result of this comet."
 The sad part is that I was really not surprised.
 Comets are lovely objects, but they don't have apocalyptic significance.
 We must use our minds, our reason.